Tips for a Healthy Mac

 Important: A Firewall will not protect you if sharing is turned on.
 Firewalls are tools for network administrators.
 The firewall on your Mac is a marketing gimmick.
 If you are concerned about security, keep all sharing services off.
 Do not rely on a firewall.
 It doesn’t do what you think.

 Other pop-ups: From time to time, your Mac may display other kinds of pop-ups asking you to install some software or provide your password.
 Again, clicking the Cancel button is always a safe choice.
-If you do need to install an Adobe Flash update, go to the Adobe site yourself and download the update.
+Adobe Flash has been discontinued.
+You don’t need it.

 - Avoid adware: